The nets can only be booked by club representatives who are part of the nets booking Whatsapp group.

 Members must leave nets clean and tidy.
 Any problems with the facility, equipment or cleanliness should be reported to the Cricket NL board.

 Safe operating procedure should be used at all times.
-Please ensure gate to nets is closed when practice is underway, and that spectators are outside the netting or fully aware of practice.
+Please ensure gate to nets is closed when practice is underway (during COVID-19 restrictions the gate should be left open to avoid a high touch surface), and that spectators are outside the netting or fully aware of practice.
 There is a serious risk of injury from hard hit straight drives.

 Any batsman facing pace bowling with the hard ball must wear protective equipment.